-The Scrap Sales USA website, a national expert site on recycling scrap metals, mentions that the current national average pay for aluminum recycling is about 30 cents a pound.
+Scrap Sales USA, a national expert site on recycling scrap metals, mentions that the current national average pay for aluminum recycling is about 30 cents a pound.
 Aluminum recycling prices are based on what the current commodities spot price for aluminum is, and you’ll generally find recyclers paying about half of the current spot price.
 So, if the current commodities spot price is 70 cents, recyclers will likely be paying around 35 cents per pound.

 What some people don’t know, however, is that aluminum prices are negotiable.
 So if you go to a recycling plant and they offer you 25 cents a pound, you can try and negotiate up to 30 cents a pound or higher.
 Because of this, it’s important not to let a recycler lowball you and pay you less than the current national average price.

 It’s important also to remember that if you’re not getting paid on the spot for the aluminum cans you bring to the recycling center, that you should get your price and payment information in writing before you leave the center.
 Since aluminum prices change daily, a day’s wait could result in a lower payout if you don’t have a written contract in hand for the cans that you deliver.

 How Much Will You Get for Cans with Bottle Bills?

 In some states, the average recycling prices for aluminum don’t apply because the state has enacted what’s called a “bottle bill.”
 Bottle bills are state laws that put minimum payouts on recycled cans and bottles.
 Currently, ten states in the U.S. have active bottle bills which require minimum payouts of between 5 cents and 10 cents per recycled aluminum can.